The-Marcy-Lab-School/2-3-3-resource_deploying-with-github-pages/README.md

 So, you've built an app - congrats!
 You can run it locally, but wouldn't it be sweet if everyone on the internet could use it??

-Assuming you built that app using Vite, the first make the **production version** of the application.
+Assuming you built that app using Vite, the first step is to make the **production version** of the application.
 In order to do that, we'll need to configure Vite to create that version in the right location.

 Create a Vite configuration file